dapr/dapr/samples/pub-sub/README.md

 ### Setting up a Redis Store

-Actions' pub-sub model is built on top of Redis streams, a feature in Redis versions > 5.
+Actions uses pluggable message buses to enable pub-sub, in this case we'll use Redis Streams (enabled in Redis versions => 5).
 We'll install Redis into our cluster using helm, but keep in mind that you could use whichever Redis host you like, as long as the version is greater than 5.

-1. Use helm to create a Redis instance: `helm install stable/redis --name redis`
+1. Use helm to create a Redis instance: `helm install stable/redis --name redis --set image.tag=5.0.5-debian-9-r104`.
+We set image tag since the default currently installs a version < 5.

-    **Temporary**: The current Redis version deployed with helm is not up to date.
-To update your store, run `helm upgrade redis stable/redis --set image.tag=5.0.5-debian-9-r104`

 2. Run `kubectl get pods` to see the Redis containers now running in your cluster.
 3. Run `kubectl get svc` and copy the cluster IP of your `redis-master`.
 Add this IP as the `redisHost` in your redis.yaml file, followed by ":6379".
 For example:
     ```yaml